ABOUT AKIHO

-In addition, with Akita Inu Hozonkai's 50th anniversary in 1977, Akita Inu Kaikan (Akita Inu Hall) was established in its commemoration.
-On the first floor it houses the headquarters office, on the second floor there is a conference room, and on the third floor there is the Akita Inu Museum, highly valued as the only museum dedicated to the Japanese dog.
+In 1977, to commemorate the fiftieth anniversary of its founding, AKIHO established the Akita Inu Kaikan (Akita Inu Hall).
+The building serves both as the organization’s headquarters and as a cultural landmark: the first floor houses the administrative offices, the second floor contains a conference hall, and the third floor is home to the Akita Inu Museum, highly regarded as the only museum in Japan dedicated exclusively to native Japanese dog breeds.

 Akita Inu Museum at AKIHO HQ